The Connection Between Eating Disorders and Thyroid Problems

 Extra weight gain alters leptin signaling, inflammatory levels, and hormones such as insulin, which alter thyroid hormone function and thyroid conversion.

-To complicate things further, it may be required to gain weight in order to fix the metabolism which was damaged from the eating disorder.
+To complicate things further, it may be required to gain weight in order to fix the metabolism which was damaged by the eating disorder.

 The weight gain aspect of eating disorders can be tricky to navigate but is necessary in order to manage your metabolism and your thyroid.

 How Do you Treat or Reverse Thyroid Damage from Eating Disorders?